Defining an Internship

 • A clear, detailed position description which covers all expectations and which outlines what will constitute a "successful" internship

-• Some type of online project management tool ‐ Office 365, Google Docs, or a similar program.
+• Use of an online project management tool ‐ Office 365, Google Docs, or a similar program.
 This will allow the supervisor to go online and monitor the work which is supposed to be completed.
 The work is stored in the "cloud" (not on a single PC) so it is always available to those who need it to work on or review.

 • A daily email report where the student provides information such as hours worked, challenges or problems encountered, results obtained, and any questions they may have.

-• A weekly virtual meeting on Skype, Gmail videochat or some similar technology.
+• A weekly virtual meeting on Zoom, Google Meet, or similar technology.
 If that is impossible, then at least a phone conversation.
-This meeting may be used to affirm the student, correct any issues, and to catch up personally.
+This meeting may be used to affirm the student, correct any issues, and catch up personally.

 • If the virtual internship is "local" (the site is not far from campus, but the employer says the student can work remotely) the employer must meet with the student in a public place or in the organization’s office at least once per week.
 This face‐to‐face meeting is a time for project planning, review of progress made, feedback, etc.

-*Standard requirements for earning three credits in the Nazareth internship course also apply (student must complete at least 10 weeks and at least 120 total hours of internship-related work).
+*Standard requirements for earning three credits in the Nazareth internship course also apply.

 student interns at news desk